Partial compactification of stability manifolds via massless semistable objects: Two-dimensional stability spaces

 \subsection{The $A_2$ quiver}

 Let $Q$ be the $A_2$ quiver with two vertices and one arrow.
-In this section we consider several stability spaces associated with algebras associated with the $A_2$ quiver, namely the classical $A_2$ path algebra, and the the associated $2$-Calabi--Yau Ginzburg algebra.
+In this section we consider two stability spaces associated with algebras associated with the $A_2$ quiver, namely the $A_2$ path algebra, and the associated $2$-Calabi--Yau Ginzburg algebra.